 Undergraduate Program and Requirements

-Our degree programs will prepare you for work as a professional geologist or for advanced study (in geology or another field).
-We offer the following options:
+Our degree programs will prepare you for a career in Earth and environmental science or for advanced study (in geology or another field).
+We offer the following Bachelor of Science/Arts degrees:

 - Exploration and Environmental Geophysics Minor